atlemann/atlemann.github.io/_drafts/publish-fake-git-tag.md

 ### Parsing the tag using FAKE

-FAKE has a [SemVer helper](https://fake.build/apidocs/v5/fake-core-semver.html) which can check and parse SemVer strings into a record type.
+FAKE has a [SemVer helper](https://fake.build/apidocs/v5/fake-core-semver.html) which can check and parse SemVer strings.
 Here we'll use that to create a simple active pattern which we can use for deciding what to do for a given `BRANCH_NAME`.

 ```fsharp
 open Fake.Core